WHAT’S LOONEY ALL ABOUT?

 I did what any frustrated, overly creative, neurodiverse soul would do in my situation—I learned to become an orthodontic lab technician.
 (I’ll spare you that part of the story) The labratory job helped pay the bills for twenty four years as I continued feeding and honing my creative skills, during evenings and on weekends.
 The lab eventually became a destructive and draining force in my life.
 As I gained more confidence and experience, I ultimately found myself with less and less creative energy at the end of each day.
 Finally, in march of 2024, I made the right choice, and I resigned from my decades long career.
 I never looked back.

-I live in Richmond, Virginia, a mile from the James River, with my two Dachshunds and beautiful, highly intelligent wife, where I’m starting my new exciting venture into patterned apparel.
-I’m still pattern obsessed, and I I’d love to design you your next pattern.
+I live in Richmond, Virginia, a mile from the James River, with my two Dachshunds and beautiful, highly intelligent wife, where I’m illustrating, designing book covers, publishing my own novels, and starting a new and exciting venture into patterned apparel.
+I’d love to help you with your next creative project.

 - Wide variety of styles